HugoMatilla/NodeJsCourseSummary/readme.md

 		var firstname = 'John';
 		console.log(firstname);
 		console.log(lastname);

 	}('Doe'));

 	console.log(firstname);
 ```

-## Module
+## How Modules Work
 `require` is a function, that you pass a 'path' to
 `module.exports` is what the require function returns
 this works because your code is actually wrapped in a function that is given these things as function parameters

 **app.js**
 ```javascript